 An abscessed tooth, or periapical abscess, is a painful condition caused by infection in a badly decayed and/or damaged tooth.
 An untreated, severe cavity, a deep filling, or trauma to the tooth can cause an abscessed tooth.
 Once the nerve dies in a badly damaged tooth, infection can cause a fluid buildup where the soft pulp tissue lies in the center of the tooth.
 The pressure and swelling can be quite painful.
 Touching the tooth will cause pain.
 An abscessed tooth is usually not sensitive to the cold, because the nerve is dead (or almost dead).
 Usually cold can make the tooth feel better because it causes the swelling to reduce some, which causes less pressure.
 Eating may be very painful and the gums may be swollen and red.
 Smile 32 Dental Centers recommends immediate treatment for this painful condition.

-Your dentist at Smile 32 Dental Centers will eliminate the infection and attempt to preserve as much of the tooth as possible.
-An abscessed tooth is often treated with a root canal, if the tooth can still be saved.
-This procedure removes the nerve and pulp center of the tooth, but saves the root and some of the surface tooth structure.
-The tooth is then filled and fitted with a dental crown.
+Your dentist at Smile 32 Dental Centers must eliminate the infection and attempt to preserve as much of the tooth as possible.
+Treatment of an abscessed tooth is often a root canal, which removes the nerve and pulp center of the tooth.
+The root is saved and some of the surface structure, and then filled and fitted with a dental crown.
 If a tooth is too badly damaged to save, your dentist at Smile 32 Dental Centers may have to extract the tooth.

-If an abscessed tooth is caught before the infection spreads too far, they can perform a root canal and save the tooth.
+If an abscessed tooth is caught before the infection spreads too far, we can perform a root canal and save the tooth.
 An untreated abscess can lead to total loss of the tooth, and can spread infection to other teeth, the gums, jaw and other areas of the body.
 Our goal at Smile 32 Dental Centers is to save as much of your original tooth structure as possible.